tansweeyang/Im-not-a-robot/README.md

 3. Upload and Start:
    - In the Discloud server, type ```.upc``` (upload project) in the commands channel and follow the prompts to upload your zipped ```bot.zip``` file.
    - Once uploaded, type ```.start``` to launch the bot!
+   - If you face any issue with Discloud, feel free to reach out to the moderators in the server.

 ## 👥 Contribute
 If you would like to contribute to this project, please fork the repository and submit a pull request.